-South Gosforth First School has also continued for a third year to be involved in the Breeze Forest School Project which is focused on promoting emotional wellbeing and is in collaboration with Scotswood Gardens and Newcastle University.
-Due to COVID restrictions weekly half-day sessions took place at Scotswood Gardens from September-December 2020 and March-July 2021 in class bubbles.
+South Gosforth First School has also continued for a fourth year to be involved in the Breeze Forest School Project which is focused on promoting emotional wellbeing and is in collaboration with Scotswood Gardens and Newcastle University.
 As part of the project one T.A. has completed the Forest School Level 1 Award and one T.A. holds a Level 3 Certificate in Forest School Programme Leadership.
-In addition, a T.A. and the SENCo attend Steering Group meetings for the Breeze Project.
+In addition, the lead T.A. and the Head Teacher attend Steering Group meetings for the Breeze Project.